ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

         Is a full copy of the original VM, so it is not linked to it at all.
 Also, this type allows to be put in a different `Target Storage` if required.

     - `Target Storage`\
-      Here you can choose where you want to put the new VM, although you can only choose when making a **full clone**.
-There are storage types that do not appear in this list, like directories.
+      Here you can choose where you want to put the new VM, although you can choose **only when making a full clone**.
+Also, there are storage types that do not appear in this list, like directories.

     - `Format`\
       Depending on the mode and target storage configured, this value changes to adapt to those other two parameters.
 It just indicates in which format is going the new VM's volumes to be stored in the Proxmox VE system.

-3. Fill the `Clone` form to create a new **Full Clone**  VM as follows:
+3. Fill the `Clone` form to create a new `Full Clone`  VM as follows:

     ![Clone window form filled for a full clone](images/g024/pve_node_template_clone_window_filled.webp "Clone window form filled for a full clone")

-    Notice that I've given the name of `k3snodetpl` to this full clone, and that I've explicitly chosen the `ssd_disks` as target storage.
-I could have left the default `Same as source` option since the template volume is also placed in that storage, but I wanted to be explicit here for the sake of clarity.
+    See in the snapshot how the name assigned to the full clone is `k3snodetpl`, and that the  target storage is `ssd_disks`.
+Alternatively, the target storage could have been left with the default `Same as source` value since the template volume is also placed in that storage.
+For the sake of clarity, the field has been set explicitly to `ssd_disks`.

 4. Click on `Clone` when ready and the form will disappear.
 Pay attention to the `Tasks` console at the bottom to see how the cloning process goes:

     ![Full clone of template in progress](images/g024/pve_node_template_full_clone_progress.webp "Full clone of template in progress")

-    See how the new 101 VM appears with a lock icon in the tree at the left.
+    See how the new `101` VM appears with a lock icon in the tree at the left.
 Also, in its `Summary` view, you can see how Proxmox VE warns you that the VM is still being created with the `clone` operation, and even in the `Notes` you can see a reference to a `qmclone temporary file`.

-5. When you see in the `Tasks` log that the cloning task appears as `OK`, the `Summary` view will show the VM unlocked and fully created:
+5. When the `Tasks` log reports the cloning task as `OK`, the `Summary` view shows the VM unlocked and fully created:

     ![Full clone of template done](images/g024/pve_node_template_full_clone_done.webp "Full clone of template done")